- ABOUT US

-The USAID Afghanistan University Support and Workforce Development Program supports the Ministry of Higher Education and 11 selected public universities to support the establishment of higher education that is relevant to the job market for Afghan students.
+The USAID Afghanistan University Support and Workforce Development Program (USWDP) supports the Ministry of Higher Education and eleven selected public universities to support the establishment of higher education programs that are relevant to the job market for Afghan students.

 - Training and preparing staff and providing resources to the Ministry of Higher Education.
 These resources strengthen employees management skills, including procurement and finance, curricula development, and accreditation.

-- Improves academic programs of selected universities, and links to public and private sector employers, so that new academic degrees fit the demand for skilled workers.
+- Improves the academic programs of selected universities, and links universities to public and private sector employers, so that new academic degrees fit the demand for skilled workers.

 - Launched a new master's degree of Educational Leadership and Management at Shaheed Rabbani Educational University in October 2015 with 24 students, half of which are women.